Browse by Topic

 Video upload

-Because Buffer supports video pins on Pinterest business accounts, your video will play automatically as your followers scan through their feed.
+Because Buffer supports video pins on Pinterest business and personal accounts, your video will play automatically as your followers scan through their feed.
 The exception to this would be if the follower changed their preferences within Pinterest to prevent automatic video play.

 If your video plays automatically for a user, your thumbnail/cover image will display as a static image when the video ends.
 If the user has chosen not to have videos play automatically, your thumbnail/cover image will display in their feed before clicking to play the video.